MrShirokow/FFGPT/README.md

 # README

-FFGPT is an awesome service to generate FanFictions using ChatGPT.
+FFGPT is an Django app to generate FanFictions using ChatGPT.

 ## Links
 * [Installation (for instructions on how to run project locally)](docs/INSTALL.md)